atancoder/ml_playground/README.md

 ## Observations
 Logistic Regression vs SVM performs very similarly.
 What's more important is how we model the data.
 Is it linear, polynomial, or do we use RBF?

+StandardScaler was messing up accuracy in both quadratic models.
+The fix was on the data generation, making sure both features had the same range and that we used floats, instead of just integers